 I was fascinated last week to try my hand at developing film in caffenol.
-So fascinated that I decided I really needed to have another go to see if I could get better results.
+So fascinated that I decided I really needed to have another go to see if I could get better results, so this post describe my experiences during caffenol trial no 2.

 The other issue I was concerned about last time I tried caffenol was measuring the quantities of the ingredients because I used a set of kitchen scales.
 Although they were digital scales, they didn’t resolve down to 1g so I couldn’t be sure that the measurements were accurate.
 To resolve that problem I bought a small portable scale from Amazon for only a few pounds which could resolve to 0.01g.
 Using this I was pretty sure the measurement would be more accurate.